JetBrains/Qodana/topics/configuration-reference.md

 ### YAML configuration
 {id="configuration-reference-inspection-profile-yaml-configuration"}

+<link-summary>Use the profile YAML key, you can import an existing configuration from a dedicated file, and also customize it.</link-summary>

 Using the `profile` YAML key, you can import an existing configuration from a dedicated file, as well as customize the configuration once it is imported:

 <tabs>